-Russian military writing alludes to a "functional defeat" of the opponent, as one element of the strategy.
-Leveraging the complexity of an opponent's way of war, and their requirements for integration, which also makes them vulnerable to counters.
-For example, as V.B.
-Zarudnitskiy writes:
+Russian military writing alludes to a "functional defeat" of the opponent as one element of the strategy.
+These are premised on leveraging the inherent complexity of an opponent's way of war, their requirements for integration, simultaneity, etc. which also makes them vulnerable to counters.
+For example, as Zarudnitskiy writes: